 What clothing items do I store?
 Which items do I keep out?

 When it comes to storing out of season clothes, I’d recommend storing only your summer and winter clothes.
 Spring and fall clothes can often be worn with summer and winter clothes for cooler summer nights, or warmer winter days.
-So you want easy access to those lightweight jackets, ankle boots, and a few spring dresses.
+So you want easy access to those lightweight jackets, ankle boots, and a few spring dresses year round.

 How about some seasonal wardrobe storage tips!